hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B3_counting_reads.md

 Vim has nice shortcuts for cleaning up the header of our file using the following steps:

+1. Move the cursor to the beginning of the document by typing: `gg` (in command mode).
-1. Remove the first line by putting our cursor on the first line and type `dd` (in command mode).
+2. Remove the first line by typing: `dd` (in command mode).
 2. Remove the file name following the sample name by typing: `:%s/_Aligned.sortedByCoord.out.bam//g` (in command mode).
 3. Remove the path leading up to the file name by typing: `:%s/\/home\/rc_training10\/unix_workshop\/rnaseq\/results\/STAR\/bams\///g` (in command mode).